Why Choose Duke?

 Duke’s educational programs cover the Informatics spectrum offering everything from Bioinformatics (genomic, proteomic, metabolomics, and imaging) to Clinical Research Informatics (Phase I through IV clinical trials) to Applied Clinical Informatics to Health Informatics (community and global health).
-With this diverse range of informatics studies comes the option to focus your studies on the management of the use of technology, with integrated courses provided by the world-renowned Fuqua School of Business.
+This diverse range of informatics studies also includes the option to focus your studies on the management of the use of technology.
 With any of these choices, you will work in world-class facilities such as the Institute for Genomic Science & Policy (IGSP) or the Duke Clinical Research Institute (DCRI), among others.

 So whether you are looking for research opportunities or wish to apply your skills, Duke Medicine can meet your needs.
 Duke faculty and staff enjoy challenging and rewarding work coupled with a lifelong learning experience.
 Come join us!